Education and Schools in Hong Kong

 Tutors in Hong Kong

 Due the competitive nature of schooling in Hong Kong, hiring a tutor is common practice.
 For expats, tutors can be especially useful in smoothing the transition of an expat child into a new environment.
-Tutors can be hired for anything from general assistance with school subjects to helping maintain a child's mother tongue or helping them to pick up Mandarin.
+Tutors can be hired for anything from general assistance with school subjects to helping maintain a child's mother tongue or tutoring them on Mandarin.
 Differences in education systems may result in expat children being behind in some areas of their new curriculum, and tutors are an excellent way to catch up.

 Tutoring in Hong Kong is big business, so expats will have plenty of choices.
 It's always best to thoroughly research all options before deciding on any particular tutor.
 Schools will often be able to recommend a tutor.
 Some of the larger tutoring groups include the i-Seven Education Center and British Tutors.